 Walking is now recognised as an important part of enabling local journeys to work, local shops, leisure and community and public services.
-And as an inexpensive, convenient and natural choice for short journeys (defined as under 2km or about 10 mins): and as a key component of more complex journeys and; as a way of maintaining and improving general health.
+And as an inexpensive, convenient and natural choice for short journeys (defined as under 2km or about 10 mins); and as a key component of more complex journeys and; as a way of maintaining and improving general health.
 This Walking Strategy sets out objectives and walking priorities for the period up to 2025 to provide a policy framework to promote walking and plan enhanced walking networks.
+For the purposes of this draft strategy - Pedestrians are defined as people traveling on foot and includes wheelchair users, buggies, pushchairs and mobility scooters travelling at a walking pace (max 4mph).